rpriyanshu9/Fun-Meet/README.md

 # daily_baithak

-A flutter application as a utility app for daily meetups of college friends.
+A flutter utility app for daily meetups of college friends.

 ## Getting Started